-When applying for an Attending Healthcare Provider Statement, the licensed physician who is experienced in medical marijuana and its laws will ensure that you fulfill all the requirements mentioned above.
+When applying for an Attending Healthcare Provider Statement, a licensed physician who is experienced in medical marijuana and its laws will ensure that you fulfill all the requirements mentioned above.

 Medical use of cannabis is not legal for anyone with a health issue.
 Like other states with established medical marijuana programs, the state of Nevada also has a list of medical conditions approved for a medical marijuana card.

 As per NRS 453A, the ‘chronic or debilitating medical conditions’ qualified to fr a Nevada Medical Marijuana Card are:

 NOTE: Qualifying medical conditions are not limited to the list mentioned here.
 You must connect with a doctor experienced in medical marijuana to learn more.